I gained my post-graduate qualification in counselling from the University of Edinburgh.

 My training is in both psychodynamic and person-centred approaches to therapeutic practice.
 In brief, this means that I attend to what’s going on in the here-and-now and believe in your natural capacity for growth while I also consider unconscious processes and the possible influences of early relationships.

 Some experiences I work with include bereavement by suicide, childhood abuse, depression, anxiety, self-harm, stress, sexual issues, low self-esteem, and relationship problems.
-For more information about therapy with me, see the Counselling page.
+For more information about therapy with me, see the Psychotherapy page.